pwolf88/kb/contents/contribute/README.md

 Please report unacceptable behavior to [support@buildOMG.org](mailto:support@buildOMG.org).
 :::

+> TBD : update the guidelines to reflect the KB project's goals (ie. no dependency to be expected, etc.)

 ## Reporting Bugs

 This section guides you through submitting a bug report.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.